cbogart/discoursedb-model/README.md

 ### Spring Data Repositories
 ### Spring Service Components
-Spring Service Components offer provide a higher level of abstractio for repository access.
+Spring Service Components offer provide a higher level of abstraction for data access.
 Rather than directly manipulating entities using the CRUD and custom repository methods, Services encapsulate whole processes and further allow to perform additional consistency and validity checks.
+Beyond that, they allow to define complex queries using [QueryDSL-JPA](http://www.querydsl.com/).

 The following example shows how to use a service-level method that operates on multiple repositories.